rioter00/MAGD487/ResumeBuilding.md

 - Most resumes are one pages.

-- Print you resumes on quality white or slightly off-white paper.
+- Print your resumes on quality white or slightly off-white paper.

-- Your attention to details will be evident to job posters.
-Your lack of due diligence could be viewed in a poor light by readers.
+- Your attention to details will be evident to readers.
+Your lack of due diligence could be viewed in a poor light.